All posts

 }

-The !isFullscreen check means the button disappears once the user is in fullscreen.
-The host already provides an X button to close, so you don’t need your own.
+The !isFullscreen && canFullscreen check means the button only shows when the host supports fullscreen and the user isn’t already there.
+The host provides an X button to close, so you don’t need your own.

 Pattern 2: Pop Out to PiP